 Adidas and its stripes

 Adidas is known for its trademark lawsuits.
-The German sports giant is always on its guard when it comes to competitors’ designs.
-In January, another exciting judgement was handed down on the famous three stripes.
+The German sports giant is always on its guard when it comes to the designs of its competitors.
+In January, another exciting judgement was made on the famous three stripes.

 The facts of the case date back to 2007.
 At that time, Adidas complained about Thom Browne’s three-stripe design.
 The latter showed understanding and changed to the four-stripe design.
 A few years later, it was clear that this was not enough for the German sportswear manufacturer.
 However, the dissatisfaction only came to a head when Thom Browne began to achieve great success and establish itself in the sportswear business.
 In June 2021, Adidas sued Thom Browne, seeking to prohibit him from using stripes and to obtain a payment of more than $7.8 million.
 The judgement was handed down in January 2023.